Topological skyrmion phases of matter: Abstract

 \section{Abstract}

-We introduce topological phases of matter defined by non-trivial homotopy groups into the literature, the chiral and helical topological skyrmion phases of matter, which generalize and extend the concepts of the Chern insulator and quantum spin Hall insulator, respectively.
-Chiral and helical topological skyrmion phases of matter also possessing particle-hole symmetry may be realized in centrosymmetric superconductors.
-In this work, we consider tight-binding models for spin-triplet superconductivity in transition metal oxide compounds and find that such models can realize each of these topological skyrmion phases of matter.
-The chiral topological skyrmion superconductor phase is furthermore realized for a model and parameter set characterizing Sr$_2$RuO$_4$ with spin-triplet superconductivity.
-As well, one kind of topological phase transition by which the skyrmion number can change occurs without the closing of energy gaps in a system described by a quadratic Hamiltonian, without breaking the protecting symmetries, which contradicts the ``flat band'' limit assumption used in the development, for instance, of the entanglement spectrum, Wilson loops, and the ten-fold way classification scheme.
+We introduce topological phases of matter defined by skyrmions in the ground state spin---or pseudospin---expectation value textures in the Brillouin zone, the chiral and helical topological skyrmion phases of matter.
+These phases are protected by a symmetry present in centrosymmetric superconductors.
+We consider a tight-binding model for spin-triplet superconductivity in transition metal oxides and find it realizes each of these topological skyrmion phases.
+The chiral phase is furthermore realized for a parameter set characterizing Sr$_2$RuO$_4$ with spin-triplet superconductivity.
+We also find two types of topological phase transitions by which the skyrmion number can change.
+The second type occurs without the closing of energy gaps in a system described by a quadratic Hamiltonian without breaking the protecting symmetries when atomic spin-orbit coupling is non-negligible and there is a suitable additional degree of freedom.
+This contradicts the ``flat band'' limit assumption important in use of entanglement spectrum and Wilson loops, and in construction of the ten-fold way classification scheme of topological phases of matter. \red{We furthermore predict two kinds of bulk-boundary correspondence signatures---one for measurements which execute a partial trace over degrees of freedom other than spin, which yields quantized transport signatures---and a second resulting from skyrmions trapping defects with their own non-trivial topology that is discussed in a second work, which yields generalizations of unpaired Majorana zero-modes.}